BATTLE TESTED

 NUCALA is for the:

-• add-on maintenance treatment of patients 6 years and older with SEA.
+• add-on maintenance treatment of patients 6+ with SEA.
 NUCALA is not for the relief of acute bronchospasm or status asthmaticus.

-• add-on maintenance treatment of CRSwNP in adults 18 years and older with inadequate response to nasal corticosteroids.
+• add-on maintenance treatment of CRSwNP in patients 18+ with inadequate response to nasal corticosteroids.

 • treatment of adult patients with EGPA.

-• treatment of patients aged 12+ with HES for ≥6 months without an identifiable non-hematologic secondary cause.
+• treatment of patients 12+ with HES for ≥6 months without an identifiable non-hematologic secondary cause.

 ONSCREEN TEXT